andydennehy/mathfun/README.md

 Fibonacci.R provides a Fibonacci sequence with length specified by the user.

 FiboFibonacci.R provides a sequence of the i=1,1,2,3,5,8,13,21,34... elements of the Fibonacci sequence.
 Naturally, it becomes unmanageable very, very quickly.

+Primes.R has two methods of finding a n-long vector of prime numbers.